mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/1_AzureSearch.md

 ![Import Wizard for DocDB](./resources/assets/AzureSearch-DataSource.png)

 Once you click this, choose a name for the Cosmos DB data source.
 If you completed the previous lab, `lab01.1-pcl_and_cognitive_services`, choose the Cosmos DB account where your data resides as well as the corresponding Container and Collections.
-If you did not create the previous lab, select "Or input a connection string" and paste in `AccountEndpoint=https://timedcosmosdb.documents.azure.com:443/;AccountKey=0aRt6JVgbf9KafBxRVuDMNfAj9YoSBbmpICdJ41N5CwHcjuMcVk7jWDBcu4BxbTitLR1zteauQsnF1Tgqs1A3g==;`.
+If you did not complete the previous lab, select "Or input a connection string" and paste in `AccountEndpoint=https://timedcosmosdb.documents.azure.com:443/;AccountKey=0aRt6JVgbf9KafBxRVuDMNfAj9YoSBbmpICdJ41N5CwHcjuMcVk7jWDBcu4BxbTitLR1zteauQsnF1Tgqs1A3g==;`.
+For both, the Database should be "images" and the Collection should be "metadata".

 Click **OK**.